 - Avoid vehicle modifications: try to avoid driving and dealing in vehicles with modifications as this too can drive up the cost of your cover.

 - Compare annually: although auto-renewing your policy is the easy option, taking the time to compare motor trade insurance quotes each year can lead to significant savings.
 The insurance industry is not known for rewarding longer term customers so take advantage of this by switching each year.

 - No claims: building up a no claims bonus will bring down the cost of your cover, typically generating further savings for each year that you do not make a claim.

 Arranging part-time motor trader cover with Quote Goat

-To see how much you can save on a part-time motor trade insurance policy, run a no-obligation, free quote with Quote Goat today.
+To see how much you can save on a part-time motor trade insurance policy, get a free quote today.